matejker/bandito/README.md

 # Bandito :slot_machine:
-A package playing with Stochastic Multi-Armed Bandits (MAB) :slot_machine: In last decade bandits became widely used machine learning algorithm.
+A package playing with Stochastic Multi-Armed Bandits (MAB) :slot_machine: In the last decade bandits became widely used machine learning algorithm.

 ## Examples